prachexhaha/git101/branches.md

 1. `git pull origin main` : used to fetch and download content from a remote repo and immediately updated the local repo to match that content.

+important to first pull the changes from github and then make new changes to the file.

 (this markdown file was written in main)